-The simplified reporting requirement (three line accounts) for the income tax Self Assessment return will continue to be aligned with the VAT registration threshold.
+The simplified reporting provision for the income tax self-assessment return (three line accounts) would continue to be consistent with the threshold for VAT enrolment.

 The new simpler income tax cash basis intended to simplify the way in which small businesses can calculate their trade profits, will be available to them from the 2013/14 tax year and onward.
-The eligibility conditions for the cash basis will be linked to the VAT registration threshold in place at the end of the tax year.
+The requirements for qualifying for the cash basis will be related to the VAT registration threshold set at the end of the tax year.

-As part of the on-going, staggered changes to the place of supply rules for international services, legislation will be introduced in Finance Bill 2014 to tax Intra-Community business to consumer (‘B2C’) supplies of telecommunications, broadcasting and e-services in the Member State in which the consumer is located.
+As part of the on-going, staggering changes to the place of supply rules for international services, the legislation will be introduced in Finance Bill 2014 to tax Intra-Community business to consumer (‘B2C’) supplies of telecommunications, broadcasting and e-services in the Member State in which the consumer is located.

-Currently, these services are subject to VAT in the Member State in which the business is established.
-The changes will be effective from 1 January 2015.
+Such services are currently subject to VAT in the Member State in which the undertaking is located.
+The changes will take effect as from 1 January 2015.
 The main rationale given for the changes is fairness.

-The obvious concern with this change would have been the need for VAT registration in other EU Member States.
+The obvious concern with this change would have been the need for VAT registration in the other EU Member States.
 However, this has been addressed, in that a Mini One Stop Shop (‘MOSS’) will also be introduced from 1 January 2015.
-This is an IT system giving businesses the choice to register in just the UK and to account for any VAT due in other Member States through a single return.
+It is an IT program that offers companies the option of registering in the UK alone and paying for any VAT owed in the other Member States with a single return.
 As it is an option, affected businesses will not have to use MOSS and may, if they prefer, register in the Member State of consumption.